CassieMarie0728/my-awesomeness/README.md

 - [nilbuild/developer-roadmap](https://github.com/nilbuild/developer-roadmap) - Interactive roadmaps, guides and other educational content to help developers grow in their careers.
 - [oboard/claude-code-rev](https://github.com/oboard/claude-code-rev) - Runnable ClaudeCode source code
 - [obsidianmd/obsidian-clipper](https://github.com/obsidianmd/obsidian-clipper) - Highlight and capture the web in your favorite browser.
 The official Web Clipper extension for Obsidian.
-- [obsidianmd/obsidian-importer](https://github.com/obsidianmd/obsidian-importer) - Obsidian Importer lets you import notes from other apps and file formats into your Obsidian vault.
+- [obsidianmd/obsidian-importer](https://github.com/obsidianmd/obsidian-importer) - Convert your data to Markdown files you can use in Obsidian.
+Works with Apple Notes, OneNote, Evernote, Notion, Google Keep, and many other formats.
 - [oleeskild/obsidian-digital-garden](https://github.com/oleeskild/obsidian-digital-garden) -
 - [openclaw/clawhub](https://github.com/openclaw/clawhub) - Skill + Plugin Registry for OpenClaw
 - [openclaw/openclaw](https://github.com/openclaw/openclaw) - Your own personal AI assistant.
 Any OS.
 Any Platform.
 The lobster way. 🦞